 Rest can be seen as anything that unwinds tension and brings stillness to the body.
 This sense of being recharged could come from restorative yoga or meditation, or from downtime doing things you love, like playing music, reading, spending time with friends, or gardening.
 These things don’t take more energy, they give us energy.
 The more room we make for them, the more alive and inspired we feel.

 We all know that the digital age has affected our ability to turn off.
 It’s also affected our ability to concentrate and has become a common addiction.
 Another part of rest is having boundaries around how we use technology and taking time for digital detoxes when needed.
-Being on a year-long sabbatical with my family has helped me to discover the sense of creativity and pleasure that comes from rest.
+Going on a year-long sabbatical with my family in 2017 has helped me to discover the sense of creativity and pleasure that comes from rest.
 It can take a bit of getting used to, but surrendering is so much better than crashing!
 Being well-rested then becomes a great starting point for getting things done.